 It doesn’t matter whether it’s for a club, church, theater or even independent DJs – great lighting can take any performance over the top.

-In this guide, we’ll look at eight of the best DMX stage light controllers.
+In this guide, we’ll look at the best DMX stage light controllers.
+If you’re in a rush, here’s what we feel in short:

 MADRIX Nebula Advance SPI Decoder LED Pixel Tape Controller For Digital LEDs